accellera/uvm/tests/README.txt

 2.3 What is the "clean" tool?

-It is a dummy simulation that simple deletes all "*.log" files and other temporary files often left behidn my text editors, such as "*~" files.
+It is a dummy simulation that simply deletes all "*.log" files and other temporary files often left behind by text editors, such as "*~" files.

 It does not delete temporary or output files created by simulators.
-Use the the '-c' option with the specific tool for that.
+Use the the '-c' option with the specific tool name for that.

 Example: